nicolachoquet06250/use-fetch/README.md

 # Get Started
 - Clone the repo
-- run the command :
+- Run the command :
 ```sh
 yarn
 ```